-In order to deliver something working faster, we'll allow our tests to access the real filesystem.
-As pytest offers various temporary directory out of the box, Let's create a simple storage_path fixture shared among all tests in the whole suite (in the pytest parlance, a "session"-scoped fixture).
+In order to more quickly deliver a working solution, we'll allow our tests to access the real filesystem.
+For our convenience, pytest offers several temporary directory utilities out of the box.
+Let's wrap its tmpdir_factory to create a simple storage_path fixture that we'll share among all tests in the suite (in the pytest parlance, a "session"-scoped fixture).

-More in-depth documentation of pytest fixtures can be found here: pytest fixtures: explicit, modular, scalable.
+Tip: The pytest website includes in-depth documentation on the use of fixtures.
+Please visit pytest fixtures: explicit, modular, scalable to learn more.